Giuliani Says Trump Should '100%' Investigate Biden After Expected Senate Acquittal

 "Absolutely; 100%," Giuliani told NPR's Steve Inskeep in an interview Tuesday.
 "I would have no problem with him doing it.
 In fact, I'd have a problem with him not doing it.
 I think he would be saying that Joe Biden can get away with selling out the United States, making us a fool in the Ukraine."

-The former New York City mayor has emerged as a pivotal figure in the events that ultimately resulted in President Trump's impeachment last month by the House of Representatives and his Senate trial, which will almost certainly end Wednesday with Trump's acquittal.
+The former New York City mayor has emerged as a pivotal figure in the events that ultimately resulted in Trump's impeachment in December by the House of Representatives and his Senate trial, which will almost certainly end Wednesday with Trump's acquittal.

 Giuliani called the president's expected acquittal "a total vindication."